SAlimdjanov/MIT-Introduction-to-Algorithms-4th-Ed/1 - Foundations/1.1 - Insertion Sort/Insertion Sort.md

 # Insertion Sort

-**Sorting Problem:** you neeed to sort a sequence of numbers into monotonically increasing order. **Insertion Sort** solves this problem.
+**Sorting Problem:** You neeed to sort a sequence of numbers into monotonically increasing order. **Insertion Sort** solves this problem.

 ---